 South Dakota State Health System Ranking

 Ever wonder how your state stacks up when it comes to quality healthcare?
-The Commonwealth Fund published a report in 2019 on State Health System Performance.
+The Commonwealth Fund published a report in 2020 on State Health System Performance.
 They took into consideration the access to quality care, health outcomes, and disparities in all 50 states.
-The scores for the South Dakota Health System is listed below:
+The scores for the South Dakota Health System are listed below:

-- South Dakota: Avoidable Hospital Use & Cost: 15
+- South Dakota: Avoidable Hospital Use and Cost: 20

 South Dakota Health Insurance Coverage

 The people of South Dakota have different kinds of health insurance while some South Dakota residents are not insured at all.
 See the breakdown below:

 - Private coverage: 55%